 Such background gives him a perspective to notice and point out what makes this country and its people different.
 Stories include all the mandatory mentions of the meat jelly (sült) and sauna, cold winters, bogs and drinking adventures.

 “Mission Estonia” would make a nice present and an easy read to a young person thinking of visiting or moving to Estonia.

 A great gift

 Estonian literature makes a great gift, either to get as a unique souvenir from an Estonian or simply to introduce your country to friends or foreign in-laws and especially when you have children who might like to know the origin of Estonians.
 Most of these books can be ordered in paperback or e-book form from Amazon.
 “The Man Who Spoke Snakish” is also available as an audiobook.
-You can also contact Estonian World for ordering.

 What books have you found useful in introducing Estonia to foreigners?
 Share your thoughts with us in the comments!

 Cover: A segment of the book cover for “The Man Who Spoke Snakish” (the image is illustrative). *Please note this article was originally published on 25 July 2018.